njneered/lava/README.md

 "The Floor is Lava!!!" made by Reptile Dysfunction (Group 77) is a tile-based isometric GPS simulation built with **SFML**, featuring: pixel art made by Group 77, DIJKSTRA'S ALGORITHM, A* ALGORITHM, real-time path comparison, walking animation, dynamic UI with coordinate input, procedural generation and Perlin Nose, and LAVA!!!!

+## DISCLAIMER
+This project was coded "in-house."
+The frequency of code commits to the repository does not accurately reflect the contributions of either programming partner.
+Both team members collaborated closely in person, working on shared AND individual devices, and contributed equally through direct pair programming sessions and joint problem-solving.

 ## HOW-TO

 1. Launch the program